Skip to content

 If you’re prepared to contribute by submitting a pull request, ensure you have met the following criteria:

-• cargo fmt has been run.
+• cargo fmt --all has been run.

-• cargo clippy has been run.
+• cargo clippy --all-targets has been run.

 • cargo sqlx prepare has been run.